This topic describes how to list all files (Objects) in a specified bucket, and how to list files and subdirectories in a specified directory.

 The temporary access credentials consist of an AccessKey pair and a security token.
 The AccessKey pair consists of an AccessKey ID and an AccessKey secret.
 For more information about how to obtain temporary access credentials, see Use STS for temporary access authorization.

-function to list all objects in the current bucket:
+You can use the list function to list all files in the current bucket:

 <!DOCTYPE html>